 Request a consultation →The structures that preserve family wealth also produce the public records that make family members findable.

-A single-generation family has one layer of records.
-A multi-generational office accumulates records across multiple states, decades, and life events.
-Former residences, old phone numbers, and maiden names persist in broker databases indefinitely unless actively removed.
+One generation, one layer.
+Multi-generational offices stack records across states, decades, and life events.
+Former residences, old phone numbers, and maiden names persist in broker databases until actively removed.

 Each removal is verified after processing.
 Brokers that don't comply receive legal deletion requests under CCPA and GDPR.
 Persistent listings get escalated remediation until resolved.